CHAPTER THREE: 3710

 C-7.
 Sick leave may be taken only as follows:

 a.
-Illness of Employee.
-An employee’s own illness, injury, or childbirth that prevents the employee from performing his or her assigned duties; or in the event of exposure to contagious disease if, in the opinion of responsible authority, the health of others would be jeopardized in the work place.
+Illness or Serious Medical Condition of Employee.
+An employee's own illness, injury, or childbirth that prevents the employee from performing his or her assigned duties; or in the event of exposure to contagious disease if, in the opinion of responsible authority, the health of others would be jeopardized in the work place. [rev. 7-16, ed.
+7-17]

 c.
 Death of an Immediate Family Member.
 In the event of a death of an immediate family member as defined in [A-3] of this policy; up to fifteen (15) days of sick leave may be used immediately following the event, but can be extended if there are special circumstances.
-The unit administrator and the AVP for Human Resources or designee may approve an extension of leave for up to a total of thirty (30) days of sick leave.
+The unit administrator and Human Resources may approve an extension of leave for up to a total of thirty (30) days of sick leave. [ed.
+7-16]

 d.
 Death of a Family Member.
 Sick leave usage for the death of a family member other than a member of the immediate family as defined in [A-3] of this policy is limited to a maximum of five (5) days of sick leave immediately following the event.

 C-9.
 The federal Family Medical Leave Act of 1993 (FMLA) was adopted as law to protect the best interest and job security of employees.
-The university may initiate family medical leave (FML) and will apply FML concurrently with sick leave when the employee’s own illness, work-related injuries, or an illness of a family member is covered by FML.
-In these circumstances, sick leave must be used before unpaid FML is taken [L-2].
+The university may initiate family medical leave (FML) and will apply FML concurrently with sick leave when the employee's own illness, work-related injuries, or an illness of a family member is covered by FML. [ed.
+7-16, rev. 7-17]

 C-10.
-An employee may be eligible for FML after three (3) consecutive days of sick leave, unpaid or other absence [L-4] and may initiate a request for FML at any time prior to an absence which they suspect may qualify.
-However, the university may also initiate FML and will typically take steps to determine if an absence qualifies as FML when an employee has missed five (5) consecutive workdays or longer by providing the employee with an absence questionnaire and FML application.
-A failure to comply with a request to complete the absence questionnaire and/or the FML application (if applicable) may result in absence without pay and/or disciplinary action, up to and including dismissal from employment as provided in relevant university policies [FSH 3910, 3920 and 3930].
+An employee may be eligible for FML after three (3) consecutive days of sick leave, unpaid or other absence [M-4] and may initiate a request for FML at any time prior to an absence which they suspect may qualify.
+However, the university may also initiate FML and will typically take steps to determine if an absence qualifies as FML when an employee has missed five (5) consecutive workdays or longer by providing the employee with a medical certification form and FML application.
+A failure to comply with a request to complete and return the medical certification form and the FML application may result in absence without pay and/or disciplinary action, up to and including dismissal from employment (see FSH 3910, 3920 and 3930). [rev. 7-16, 7-17]

 C-11.
 Employees transferring without a break in service from a qualified Idaho state agency or from the university to another state agency will be credited with their accrued sick leave by the receiving agency.
 All unused sick leave is forfeited when an employee is separated from state service.
 No compensation is made for such unused leave, except as provided in C-12 in the case of employees who are retiring from the university.
 If an employee returns to state service or to the university within three (3) years after separation, sick leave forfeited at the time of separation will be reinstated.